 - Download our Moving to the USA Guide (PDF)

-Many expats are enticed by the idea of doing business in the US and are lured there by the fabled 'American Dream' – the belief that with hard work, every individual can succeed and prosper – And whether it is myth or reality, this ideal continues to drive immigration to what many perceive to still be the world's wealthiest and most powerful country.
+Many expats are enticed by the idea of doing business in the USA and lured there by the fabled American Dream, the belief that with hard work, every individual can succeed and prosper.
+This ideal continues to drive immigration to what many perceive to still be the world’s wealthiest and most powerful country.

-America has a free-market economy which has thrived because of a willingness to accept new ideas and nurture budding entrepreneurs.
+America has a free-market economy, which has thrived because of a willingness to accept new ideas and nurture budding entrepreneurs.

 Fast facts